carlosCharz/springdatacouchbase/README.md

 4. Couchbase 5.x
 5. Maven

-## Unit Tests
+## Tests

- 1. **For the Controller:** it uses the Spring Boot Test framework with mockMvc and hamcrest matchers
+ 1. **Integration Test (for the Controller):** it uses the Spring Boot Test framework with mockMvc and hamcrest matchers
- 2. **For the Service:** it uses the Mockito framework with hamcrest matchers and mock and injectMocks annotations
+ 2. **Unit Test (for the Service):** it uses the Mockito framework with hamcrest matchers, mock and injectMocks annotations

 ## Examples